mvrahden/treasurer/README.md

 ## Scope Definition

 This project is meant to be *lightweight*, *easy to use* and limited to the initial scope of:
-* trouble-free reading and persisting 2D data sets in any common format.
+* trouble-free reading and persisting of 2D data sets in any common format.

 #### Limitations